bootphon/articulatory_inversion/README.md

 ## Training
 - modele.py : the pytorch model, neural network bi-LSTM.
 Define the layers of the network, implementation of the smoothing convolutional layer, can evaluate on test set the model

 - train.py : the training process of our project.
 We can modulate some parameters of the learning.
-Especially we can chose on which corpus(es) we train our model, and the dependancy level to the test speaker (ie one of the configurations : speaker specific, speaker dependent, speaker independent).
+Especially we can chose on which corpus(es). we train our model, and the dependancy level to the test speaker (ie one of the configurations : speaker specific, speaker dependent, speaker independent).
+The loss is a combination of pearson and rmse : loss = (1-a)*rmse+a*(pearson).
 Several parameters are optional and have default values.
 The required parameters are test_on, corpus_to_train_on, and config.
+The optional parameters are : n_epochs, loss_train (a in the loss above, between 0 and 100), patience (before early stopping), select_arti (always yes, put gradients to 0 if arti is not available for this speaker) , batch_norma (whether to do a batch normalization), filter_type (inside the nn, outside with fix or not fixed weights), to_plot (whether to save some graphs of predicted and target traj), lr (learning rate), delta_test (how often do we evaluate on validation set).

 - test.py : tests a model (already trained) and saves some graph with the predicted & target articulatory trajectories.
 Also saves results in a csv files.
 - experiments.py :  can perform different experiments by cross validation.
 The user chose the training set composed of n_speakers.